 Ramsey County is planning to resurface Lexington Parkway between James and University avenues.
 Saint Paul and Ramsey County Public Works are proposing to install bike lanes between James and St. Clair Avenues when the street is resurfaced in 2018.

 Adding bike lanes to Lexington Parkway between James and St. Clair avenues will make the street a safer and more comfortable place to ride a bike.
 Bike lanes will also encourage more predictable riding behavior by providing a dedicated place to ride on the street outside of the motorized travel lane.

 Changes to On-Street Parking

-There is currently parking on both sides of Lexington Parkway between James and Jefferson avenues.
-To implement bike lanes, parking would need to be removed on one side of the roadway between James and Jefferson avenues.
+There is currently parking on both sides of Lexington Parkway between James and Juliet avenues.
+To install bike lanes, parking would need to be removed on one side of the roadway between James and Juliet avenues.
+Parking removal is being considered for either the east or west side of the roadway.
 Based on the data collected by Public Works, the amount of parking spaces remaining after installing bike lanes will meet the existing need.
 (Link to Lexington Parking Study)

 January 25, 2018